amanyiredanielmasse/paralegal/README.md

 - **Look up client cases** from your case management database by client name, file number, case type, or status
 - **Find current legal developments** via web search for recent news relevant to a matter
 - **Draft court submissions** in proper Ugandan court format and export them as a Word document (.docx)
+- **Generate monthly and activity reports** as narrative Word documents from your case log
+- **Export your case log** to CSV for a given date range

 ---